Limited Liability Company – D.O.O.

 What are the general corporate tax rates?
 (Specify if there is a national versus local distinction).

-The rate of profit tax is proportional and amounts to 9% of the tax base.
+The rate of profit tax is progressive and amounts to:

 Summary of any specific matters, e.g. recent or prospective major legal developments